twbs/bootlint/README.md

 ## Contributing

 The project's coding style is laid out in the ESLint configuration.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using the npm scripts..

-_Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
-You'll find source code in the "src" subdirectory!_
+_Also, please don't edit files in the "dist" subdirectory as they are generated via `npm run dist`.
+You'll find the source code in the "src" subdirectory!_

 ## Release History